till2/self-driving-car/README.md

 # self-driving-car
- Learn to drive very sample efficiently by using model-based RL with training in imagination.
+ Learning to drive a racing car with reinforcement learning in a world model.